s1natex/Pokemon_Game/README.md

 - ### [Project Screenshots](./docs/screenshots.md)
 ## Project Overview
 - `Application`:
-    - Each service runs as an independent containerized Deployment with a dedicated Service and Horizontal Pod Autoscaler
+    - Each service runs as an independent container with a dedicated Service and Horizontal Pod Autoscaler
     - The frontend is exposed publicly via an Application Load Balancer
     - Backend services remain internal in private subnets
     - Services communicate over REST APIs through the internal VPC network
-    - The app namespace uses its own Fargate profile and service account for isolation and observability integration
+    - The app namespace uses a Fargate profile and service account for isolation and observability
 - `Infrastructure & Networking`:
     - The infrastructure is built entirely with Terraform using a remote S3 backend and DynamoDB locking
     - VPC spans three Availability Zones (AZ-a, AZ-b, AZ-c) with public and private subnets per AZ